 We currently serve more than 25,000 customers in the United States, primarily in the Intermountain, Southwest, Gulf Coast, West Coast and Southeast regions.
 Our customers include a wide range of industrial and commercial companies, construction contractors, manufacturers, public utilities, municipalities, maintenance contractors and a variety of other large industrial accounts.
 They vary from small, single machine owners to large contractors and industrial and commercial companies who typically operate under equipment and maintenance budgets.
 Our branches enable us to closely service local and regional customers, while our well developed full service infrastructure enables us to effectively service multi-regional and national accounts.
 Our integrated strategy enables us to satisfy customer requirements and increase revenues from customers through cross-selling opportunities presented by the various products and services that we offer.
 As a result, our five reporting segments generally derive their revenue from the same customer base.
-In 2005, no single customer accounted for more than 1.0% of our total revenues and no single customer accounted for more than 1.0% of our total revenues and no single customer accounted for more than 1.0% of our total revenues.
+In 2005, no single customer accounted for more than 1.0% of our total revenues and no single customer accounted for more than 10% of our revenue on a segment basis.
+Our top ten customers combined accounted for less than 7.3% of our total revenues.